 - Drug Companies.
 Once the government takes over the health insurance system, it would be able to negotiate for lower prices on drugs across the board.
 As a result, the companies that make these drugs would most likely see their profits drop.
 In the long run, that could discourage them from spending money to develop new medicines.

 - Health Insurers.
 Private health insurers would most likely go out of business as the new program takes over.
-Sanders recognizes that many people who work for these companies would lose their jobs if the program goes into effect, and his plan sets aside up to 1% of the government’s total health spending budget to help them find new jobs.
+As a result, people who work for these companies would lose their jobs if the program goes into effect.
+Sanders’s plan sets aside up to 1% of the government’s total health spending budget for the first five years of the program to help displaced workers find new jobs.

 How Medicare for All Could Affect the Economy

-Since the health care system currently makes up about one-sixth of the U.S. economy, anything that affects it is bound to affect the economy as a whole.
-Some of these changes would most likely be beneficial, others would be harmful, and some are hard to predict.
+Because the health care system currently makes up about one-sixth of the U.S. economy, anything that affects it is bound to affect the economy as a whole.
+Some of these changes would be beneficial, others would be harmful, and some are hard to predict.

 Here’s how the plan could affect different parts of the economy:

 - Health Insurers.
 Many companies that sell health insurance would survive because they’re also involved in other businesses.
-However, their stock would take a big hit.
-According to Bloomberg, just the fact that so many candidates are talking about Medicare for All has already caused health care stocks to fall by more than $28 billion as investors sell off stocks they fear may soon become worthless.
-And while workers at these companies who lose their jobs would receive some aid under Sanders’ plan, investors who lose money would not.
+However, their profits and stock prices would take a big hit.
+While workers at these companies who lose their jobs would receive some aid under Sanders’ plan, investors who lose money would not.
+According to Bloomberg, just the fact that so many candidates were talking about Medicare for All in 2019 caused health care stocks to fall by more than $28 billion as investors sold off stocks they feared could soon become worthless.

 - Small Businesses.
 Small businesses that don’t currently offer health insurance could lose money as a result of the new payroll tax.
 Under the ACA, companies with 50 or fewer employees aren’t required to provide health insurance for their employees.
-However, under Medicare for All, these companies would be subject to the payroll tax for all earnings over $2 million.
-That could lead them to reduce wages, cut benefits, or lay off staff.
+However, under Medicare for All, these companies would be subject to the payroll tax for all earnings over $1 million.
+That could force small companies to reduce wages, cut other benefits, freeze new hiring, or lay off staff.

 - Workers.
 Some individual workers would pay less out of pocket for health care under Medicare for All than they do today.
 With more money in their pockets, these workers would most likely spend more on other consumer goods and services, giving a boost to the companies that provide them.
 However, some people — particularly those with high incomes — would pay more in new taxes than they save on health care.
 These people could reduce their spending as a result, slowing the economy.